samuelorji/scala/topics/concepts/hashing.md

 infeasible to try to find multiple inputs which produce the same output, and such an event wouldn't happen by chance.

-This fact may be used to our advantage: it is usually sufficient to make the assertion that if two files had the same MD5 hash, their content is identical; we can assume that the vanishingly small possibility that the two files had different content which generated the same MD5 hash is actually zero.
+This fact may be used to our advantage: it is usually sufficient to make the assertion that if two files have the same MD5 hash, their content is identical; we can assume that the vanishingly small possibility that the two files had different content which generated the same MD5 hash is actually zero.

-The MD5 algorithm, like the various SHA algorithms, are _cryptographic_ hash functions.
+The MD5 algorithm, and the various SHA algorithms, are _cryptographic_ hash functions.
 They are designed to make it as hard as possible to find two different inputs which produce the same output, or to manipulate an input by adding additional data to produce a specific desired hash.